thiagoallisson90/dap_clustering/README.md

 ## ToDos

-1. [ ] Add elbow method based on the silhouette index.
+1. [X] Add elbow method based on the silhouette score (silhouette score almost always computes k equals to 10 or 15).
-2. [ ] Add elbow method based on the calinski harabasz index.
+2. [X] Add elbow method based on the calinski harabasz score (calinski score almost always computes k equals to 10 or 15).
 3. [ ] Add WCSS analysis for the clusters.
 4. [ ] Add homogeneity analysis for the clusters.
 5. [ ] Add parameter for simulation script set up the connections between the GWs and their respectives EDs.